ariciputi/cookiecutter-base/README.md

 - [pytest](https://docs.pytest.org/en/stable/) along with [pytest-cov](https://pypi.org/project/pytest-cov/) and [pytest-randomly](https://pypi.org/project/pytest-randomly/)
 - [coverage](https://pypi.org/project/coverage/)

+Optionally you can add automatic documentation generation by adding [portray](https://pypi.org/project/portray/) as an additional dependency.
+I know `portray` is a little bit heavy on dependencies, but after all they are just development dependencies and having documentantion automatically generated from docstrings is way easier than any other alternative.

 ## Caveat

 Because the template itself creates a Python virtual environment, you cannot run